Programming for Data Science

 Karl is a Course Developer at Udacity.
 Before joining Udacity, Karl was a Site Reliability Engineer (SRE) at Google for eight years, building automation and monitoring to keep the world's busiest web services online.

 The Programming for Data Science Nanodegree program offers you the opportunity to learn the most important programming languages used by data scientists today.
-Get your start into the fascinating field of data science and learn Python, SQL, terminal, and git with the help of experienced instructors.
+Get your start into the fascinating field of data science and learn Python or R, SQL, terminal, and git with the help of experienced instructors.

 This is an introductory program that is not designed to prepare you for a specific job.
-However, as a graduate of this program, you will be proficient in the programming skills used in many data analysis and data science roles, including Python, SQL, Terminal, and Git.
+However, as a graduate of this program, you will be proficient in the programming skills used in many data analysis and data science roles, including Python or R, SQL, Terminal, and Git.

-Learning to program Python and SQL, the main programing languages used by data scientists and analysts, is the core of this program.
-You’ll also learn specialized data libraries for Python including Pandas and Numpy, and use Git and the Terminal to share your work and learn about version control.
+Learning to program Python or R and SQL, the main programing languages used by data scientists and analysts, is the core of this program.
+If you decide to take the Programming for Data Science with Python, you’ll also learn specialized data libraries for Python including Pandas and Numpy, and use Git and the Terminal to share your work and learn about version control.
 By learning these foundational programming skills, you will be ready to advance your career in data.

 Udacity’s School of Data consists of several different Nanodegree programs, each of which offers the opportunity to build data skills, and advance your career.
-These programs are organized around three main career roles: Business Analyst, Data Analyst, and Data Scientist.
+These programs are organized around career roles like Business Analyst, Data Analyst, Data Scientist, and Data Engineer.

 The School of Data currently offers two clearly-defined career paths.
 These paths are differentiated by whether they focus on developing programming skills or not.
 Whether you are just getting started in data, are looking to augment your existing skill set with in-demand data skills, or intend to pursue advanced studies and career roles, Udacity’s School of Data has the right path for you!
 Visit How to Choose the Data Science Program That’s Right for You to learn more.